dgrtygry2/calculator/README.md

   arithmetic operations (addition, subtraction, multiplication, division) so that calculations never lose precision.
 - Internet connection capabilities which allows you to connect the calculator to the network.
 - Ability to shutdown windows from calculator!
+(This one was added cause it's cool and idk.
+I was bored.)

 ## Getting started